 viii, 40 pages

 © 2007 Ramaprasad Eshwarahalli Lakshminarayana, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6526365~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b6526365~S5

 Lakshminarayana, R. E., "An experimental approach to study the cognitive effects of non-geometric part features in mixed model manual assembly" (2007).
 Masters Theses.
 5953.